aaronshaf/koine/README.md

 * [Koine Greek Pronunciation](https://www.polisjerusalem.org/koine-greek-pronunciation-%EF%BB%BF/), by Christophe Rico - "The pronunciation that is used at The Polis Institute is a more conservative one, quite close to the one that Erasmus reconstructed for Classical Greek"
 * [The Alphabet and Pronunciation](https://www.biblicaltraining.org/alphabet-and-pronunciation/biblical-greek), by Bill Mounce
 * The Role for Pronunciation in Koine Greek: [YouTube](https://www.youtube.com/watch?v=VWOjBulEyrs), [PDF](https://www.biblicallanguagecenter.com/wp-content/uploads/2019/05/Role-Greek-Pronunciation-Buth-Handout-2019-SEBTS.pdf), by Randall Buth
-* [Lucian Pronunciation of Ancient Greek](https://www.youtube.com/watch?v=Dt9z5Gvp3MM) (YouTube), [Companion article](http://lukeranieri.com/polymathy/lucianpronunciation.php), by Luke Ranieri - "The Lucian Pronunciation of Ancient Greek... is a system that is historically valid, aesthetically pleasing, pedagogically useful, and unifying among standards."
+* [Lucian Pronunciation of Ancient Greek](https://www.youtube.com/watch?v=Dt9z5Gvp3MM) (YouTube), [Companion article](http://lukeranieri.com/polymathy/lucianpronunciation.php), by Luke Ranieri & Raphael Turrigiano - "The Lucian Pronunciation of Ancient Greek... is a system that is historically valid, aesthetically pleasing, pedagogically useful, and unifying among standards."
 Claims to be closer to Modern Greek _and_ more historically accurate.
 * [Ranieri's Greek Pronunciation Chronology](https://docs.google.com/spreadsheets/d/1fv46XgPPJy-ky9FUSApiemOVmtc8i6q7ZL5XkqtmMWA/edit#gid=1919026778) (spreadsheet)
 * [Iotacism](https://en.wikipedia.org/wiki/Iotacism) (Wikipedia) - vowels merged over time
 * [How do we know how Koine Greek was pronounced?](https://www.koinegreek.com/koine-pronunciation) (koinegreek.com)